ChesterHsieh/ChesterHsieh.github.io/_posts/2018-12-20-Content Enrichment.md

 presicision cover

 # Pain points
 User might need more information and accurate search result.
 Put whole description is not smart.
-Customer need smarter system to ach
+Customer need smarter system to trim down their search result.

 # Reference